expobrain/komposer/docs/usage/cli_arguments.md

   items: [...]
   ```

+It can be used multiple times to add more than one extra manifest.

 ### --default-image

 The default image name to be used when no value is set in the Docker Compose for the `image` attribute of a service.
 Default is `${IMAGE}`